qor/doc/metas/text-input.md

-# String / Text
+# Text input / Text area

+## Text input

-These are rendered by the attributes type.
+It is rendered by the attributes type by default.

 ```
 type User struct {